Pittsburgh Steelers vs. Chicago Bears NFL Week 9 Odds, Plays and Insights for November 8, 2021

 Home and road insights

-- At home this year, Pittsburgh has one win against the spread and is 2-2 overall.
+- Pittsburgh has covered the spread once at home, and is 2-2 overall there, this year.

-- This season, in four home games, Pittsburgh has hit the over twice.
+- Pittsburgh has gone over the total twice in four home games this season.

 - Chicago has one win against the spread, and is 1-3 overall, on the road.

-- This season, in four away games, Chicago has gone over the total once.
+- In four road games this season, Chicago has hit the over once.

 Powered by Data Skrive.